 NURAMP Classroom Workshop Series

 The spring 2018 NURAMP classroom workshop series will begin March 22, 2018.
-You can find a complete schedule and registration information (opening soon) on the NURAMP workshops page.
+You can find a complete schedule and registration information on the NURAMP workshops page.

-All classroom workshops will be in Room 152 of the Prem S. Paul Research Center at Whittier School, 2200 Vine St. Parking is available for university permit holders in lots south and southwest of Whittier.
+All classroom workshops will be in Room 152 of the Paul Research Center, 2200 Vine St. Parking is available for university permit holders in lots south and southwest of Whittier.
 The building also is on the 24 and 25 bus lines.

 If you have questions about the NURAMP program, contact Megan McMasters at email@example.com.